GitHubOfAndrew/TeAMOFlow/README.md

 print(f'The recall @ 100 is {tf.reduce_mean(recall_at_100_1).numpy() * 100:.5f}%.')
 ```

 The only parameter we must specify upon instantiation of our model is the *number of components* (this is the common dimension into which we embed our user and item features).
 We can also specify custom loss function, user/item embeddings, and the user/item initializations, but the default configuration is a model with the MSE loss, un-biased linear embeddings, and normal initializations.
-To see a more extensive tutorial, please run this Google Colab notebook giving a more extensive demonstration of a teamoflow workflow: https://colab.research.google.com/drive/1JTRi81F3bgf_aai3Hz1eXnGVEToTpqZ-#scrollTo=2a304dbb.
+To see a more extensive tutorial, please go to this [link](https://colab.research.google.com/drive/1JTRi81F3bgf_aai3Hz1eXnGVEToTpqZ-).

 We can see how our model performed by using the **precision @ k**, **recall @ k**, **f1 @ k** metrics.
 By default, we use k=10.